jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 If that is, then also heeded are `OutlineTitlesAlsoAbovetitles`, `OutlineTitlesAlsoBelowtitles`, and `OutlineTitlesAlsoOvertitles`.

 The innermost white is of width `OutlineTitlesInnerWidthWhite`, and the innermost black of width `OutlineTitlesInnerWidthBlack`.
-These grow in successive outlines by factors of `OutlineTitlesMultiplierWhite` (defaulting to (&radic;5&nbsp;&minus;&nbsp;1)&divide;2 = the golden ratio &asymp; 1.618) and `OutlineTitlesMultiplierBlack` (defaulting to 1, so all the black outlines have the same width).
+These grow in successive outlines by factors of `OutlineTitlesMultiplierWhite` (defaulting to &frac12;(1&nbsp;+&nbsp;&radic;5) =&nbsp;the golden ratio &asymp;&nbsp;1.618) and `OutlineTitlesMultiplierBlack` (defaulting to 1, so all the black outlines have the same width).

 The number of black ripples is capped at `OutlineTitlesMaxNum`.
-The code attempts to stop sooner, but a good user constraint can only help, especialy of either multiplier is &lt;1.
+The code attempts to stop sooner, but a good user constraint can only help, especialy if either multiplier is &lt;1.

 OutlineTitles does not impose as high a burden on a printer as does FillTexts, but can still be difficult for some.
 Again, test your printer.